Prinex/SnakeGame/README.md

 * (a) - for moving to the left
 * (d) - for moving to the right
 * (e) - for exiting the game

+## If running on linux, to fix turtle error run:
+* sudo apt-get install python3-tk